- Natural Home Remedies for Pain Relief

 If your body is in pain, it might be telling you something.
 Try listening.

 (For me, it’s usually, “You idiot, you just ran your hip into the counter because you’re multitasking and rushing around too much.”
 My body is kind of snarky and sarcastic.
-And you?) (top photo source)
+And you?)

 Natural Home Remedies for Pain Relief

-Natural medicine isn’t like modern medicine, in that it’s never “one size fits all.”
+It must be said: natural medicine isn’t like modern medicine, in that it’s never “one size fits all.”

 First, there isn’t one remedy for “pain.”